Defeat Design Dilemmas by Picking the Right Materials and the Best Partners

 First and foremost, PopFoam is different from other common foams because it is based upon a reduced tooling size and literally “pops” out of the mold.
 As a result, we can mold complex geometry and offer products that are soft, tough, and waterproof.
 With this ability, we can possibly revise multipart assemblies to a single part.
 In practice, that leads to lower development costs, lower unit costs, better products, and shorter time to market.

 We work closely with designers to help them understand what makes PopFoam both different and better.
 Then, we use our expertise to help designers integrate PopFoam in creative, confident ways.
-The right collaboration and the right materials lead to the very best product possible.
+When you build a strong team and find a trusted supplier, collaboration with the right materials lead to the very best product possible.

 What’s Wrong With Other Injection Molded Foam?